Graduate Certificate in Clinical Epidemiology

 *only available Semester 1

 The graduate certificate is a part-time coursework degree usually conducted over one year.
 The graduate diploma is a part time or full time coursework degree usually conducted over one to two years.
-The master's course is a part-time or full-time coursework degree usually conducted over one to two years.
+The master's course is a part-time or full-time coursework degree usually conducted over one to four years.

 The Master of Medicine (Clinical Epidemiology) and the Master of Science in Medicine (Clinical Epidemiology) are essentially the same program with different admission requirements.
-Only medical graduates (ie those with an MBBS) may be admitted to the Master of Medicine while non-medical graduates may be admitted to the Master of Science in Medicine.
+Only medical graduates (ie those with an MBBS or MD) may be admitted to the Master of Medicine while non-medical graduates may be admitted to the Master of Science in Medicine.
 Students follow the same program of study, with the only distinction between them being the title of the course they are awarded on completion.

 The program has been designed to ensure that the theory learned by participants can be applied to patient care and readily integrated into their day-to-day work.
 Students will learn how to think critically, learn independently and strive for excellence in clinical practice and research.